 So you’re trying to build yourself a 700 dollar gaming PC build for 2018?
 Well, that’s awesome for you.
 Because today I’d like to share how to get the most bang for your buck while staying within this specific budget.

-Wondering how you can get yourself the best gaming computer for under $600 dollars?
+Wondering how you can get yourself the best gaming PC build for under $600 dollars?
 Well look no further because this build is not only going to blow 2018 out of the water but it’s also going to blow your mind. 🙂

 To find the best gaming PC build under 500 dollars you’re going to have to find the best parts for the lowest price possible and then build it yourself.
 Building your own computer has many benefits and is actually a lot easier than you think!